Norwegian Language and Literature – Field of study catalogue MU

 After successfully completing his/her studies the graduate is able to:

-- produce dignified written and oral expression in Norwegian, translate and interpret
+- use dignified written and oral expression in Norwegian

-- apply profound knowledge of the social, political, and cultural situations in Norway and other Scandinavian countries
+- use basic knowledge of social, political, and cultural situations in Norway, Denmark, and Sweden in historical and contemporary perspectives

-Graduates with this degree are qualified for employment as teachers at public and private secondary schools and at select types of universities and language schools.
-They are also qualified for expert and language-oriented jobs in the institutions of the European Union or in other governmental and international institutions, in publishing houses and various branches of the media, in archives, libraries, museums, theatres, and travel agencies, as language experts, and in diplomacy.
+Graduates with this degree are qualified for employment as teachers at public and private secondary schools and select types of universities including language schools.
+They are also qualified for expert and language-oriented jobs in institutions of the European Union or in other governmental and international institutions, in publishing houses and various branches of the media, in archives, libraries, museums, theatres, and travel agencies, as language experts and alternatively in diplomacy.

 This three-year study programme is based on two parallel education strategies.
 The first strategy is language acquisition combined with linguistic subjects such as morphology, lexicology, and syntax.
 The second strategy is understanding the complexity of the context in the field of historic and contemporary Norwegian and Scandinavian culture, literature, and realia.
 Literary history and theory according to various streams and art directions are an important part of the study programme (semi-optional courses).
 The diploma thesis presents the theoretical knowledge and learned skills, presented in Czech, English, or Norwegian.